-From the late 1960s, the local authorities placed children in homes which were more tailored to their needs.
-Children were increasingly likely to be placed in Barnardo's because they could offer a suitable establishment in the right geographic location meeting the child's individual needs and supporting contact with the child's birth family.
+From the late 1960s, local authorities placed children in homes which were more tailored to their needs.
+Children were increasingly likely to be placed in Barnardo's because they could offer a suitable establishment in the right geographic location to meet the child's individual needs and to support contact with birth family.